Dominant caste: Caste groups considered as dominant caste

+In Andhra Pradesh, the Reddy and Kamma castes have been identified as the two politically dominant communities.
+While Reddys are distributed throughout the state with particular dominance in Telangana and Rayalaseema, Kammas are traditionally dominant in the coastal districts of Krishna, Guntur and Prakasam.
+Among other peasant castes, the Velama, and Kapu communities hold considerable political significance, with Velamas dominant in northern Telangana and northern coastal Andhra, and Kapus dominant in the East and West Godavari districts.

+In Odisha, the Chasa and Khandayat castes have historically constituted the dominant landholding agrarian communities of the coastal region.
+In neighboring Bengal, the Sadgop, Mahishya, and Aguri castes have historically served as the dominant agrarian communities.

 In Haryana, Jats emerged as the dominant caste.
 They were owner of large swathes of land in some of the districts of Haryana, as for example in Rohtak district, nearly sixty percent of agricultural land was owned by Jats.
 The other caste groups in such region were in relation of service providers with the Jats.
 By early 1920s, the superiority enjoyed by Brahmins due to their position in ritual hierarchy declined, with elevation of Jats as the most dominant caste groups.

 After the partition of Gujarat and Maharashtra, Marathas emerged as a dominant caste in Maharashtra.
 The rise of Marathas to prominence had its roots in British economic policy.
 In the pre-independence India, the introduction of cash crops, specially cotton and sugarcane changed the economic profile of villages.
 The Marathas, being primarily an agrarian caste-cluster, controlled the production of both these cash crops.
 They were also involved in Anti-Brahmin movement to defy the ritual hierarchy imposed upon them by sacerdotal authorities.
 This ensued their emergence as the dominant caste in Maharashtra.